thombashi/pytest-md-report/README.rst

       --md-report-tee       output test report for both standard output and a file. you can also specify the value with PYTEST_MD_REPORT_TEE environment variable.
       --md-report-color={auto,text,never}
                             How coloring output reports.
-                            auto: for terminal output, render colored (text and background) reports using ANSI escape codes. for file output, render the report without color.
+                            auto: detect the output destination and colorize reports appropriately with the output. for terminal output, render colored (text and background) reports using ANSI escape codes. for file output, render the report without color.
                             text: render colored text reports by using ANSI escape codes.
                             never: render report without color.
-                            Defaults to 'ColorPolicy.AUTO'.
+                            Defaults to 'auto'.
                             you can also specify the value with PYTEST_MD_REPORT_COLOR environment variable.
       --md-report-margin=MARGIN
                             Margin size for each cell.